othomantegazza/eda-class/eda-workshop.md

 # Introduction

 In this workshop, I'll introduce you to Exploratory Data Analysis (EDA).
-A part of statistics that gained attention and was formalized only recently, EDA is a set of approaches and practices that allows you to explore a novel dataset and to extract efficiently observations and hypothesis from it.
+A part of statistics that gained attention and that was formalized only recently, EDA is a set of approaches and practices that allows you to explore a novel dataset and to extract efficiently observations and hypothesis from it.

 In this course you'll learn how to effectively analyze your data by quickly cycling through visualization and modeling methods.